 - Donations to local organizations - $1,000 (including to the first responders who keep River visitors safe!)

 - New river signage and miscellaneous expenses - $579

 If your budget allows, please contribute to our regular annual expense fund today!
-Please consider automatic monthly donations: this commitment helps ensure reliable support for our annual expenses.
-Contributions may be made online at our PayPal donation link below, or by check to the address on our contact page.
+Please consider automatic monthly donations: this commitment helps ensure reliable support for ongoing expenses.
+Contributions may be made at our PayPal donation link below, or by check to Rock River Preservation, Inc. at the address on our contact page.

 Additional Ways to Support the River

 Rock River Preservation needs help from dedicated individuals for our regular trail maintenance and cleanup work.
 Please email us to sign up for our newsletter to hear about opportunities as they're announced.